How Meter Reading Works

 You can still read your own meter to compare to the reading on which you are billed.
 We will read the meter for billing purposes on or about the 22nd day of each month.
 The exact day will vary slightly from month to month.

 Radio Frequency (RF) Automated Meter System Frequently Asked Questions

-How will the co-op read the meters?
 The cooperative’s computer system will communicate with the meters through routers and collectors installed throughout the system.
 The meter reading is sent back to the co-op via secure radio frequency.